 Compiled here is a list of tools and tips for Purdue parents:

-1. Purdue parents should save for college to the extent they are able.
-The "Paying for purdue: A Guide For You And Your Family" brochure may be helpful to you in seeking out options for saving for college for your son or daughter.
+1. Families should save for college to the extent they are able.
+The "Paying for Purdue: A Guide For You And Your Family" brochure may be helpful to you in seeking out options for saving for college for your son or daughter.

-5. Purdue parents need to understand that most student records are confidential and protected by federal privacy laws.
+5. Most student records are confidential and protected by federal privacy laws.
+Parents and students should work together to share important communications.

-6. Purdue parents need to be aware that typical undergraduates between the ages of 18-24 are considered "dependent" for federal, state and school aid purposes.
+6. Undergraduate students between the ages of 18-24 are considered "dependent" for federal, state and school aid purposes.
+This means that parent income and tax information is usually required to be supplied on the FAFSA for financial aid consideration.